Max Weiss (chess player)

-Miksa (Max) Weisz (21 July 1857 – 14 March 1927) was an Austrian chess player born in the Kingdom of Hungary.
+Miksa Weisz (21 July 1857 – 14 March 1927), better known as Max Weiss, was an Austrian chess player born in the Kingdom of Hungary.

 Weiss was born in Sereď.
 Moving to Vienna, he studied mathematics and physics at the university, and later taught those subjects.

 Weiss learned to play chess at age 12, and his strength increased steadily throughout the 1880s.